 Sennheiser HD280 Pro – the industry standard, simplicity combined with quality

-Sennheiser HD280 Pro is our recommended choice for starting podcasters.
+Sennheiser HD280 Pro (check current price) is our recommended choice for starting podcasters.
 A great choice if you are thinking what are the best podcast headphones.

 They sound great, feel good, offer great capabilities at an incredible price.
 Also with their parts being so accessible and easy to replace this is a simple investment choice that will work for you for years.